ipdk-io/networking-recipe/docs/ipdk-security.md

 * 9339 - an IANA-registered port for gNMI and gNOI
 * 9559 - an IANA-registered port for P4RT

-### Generating TLS Certificates & installing with script
+### Generating TLS certificates & installing with script

 A script is available to generate and install the certificates in order to establish gRPC secure-mode communication.
 This setup script uses a pre-configured options and uses OpenSSL to generate the certificate and key files.